3sIT/k8scheck/docs/index.rst

 License
 -------

-kubetest is free and open source software distributed under the terms of the `GPLv3`_ license.
+k8scheck is free and open source software distributed under the terms of the `GPLv3`_ license.